The OeNB in the Eurosystem

 As long as the euro area has 19 to 21 member states, these are divided into two groups.
 One group comprises the five largest economies in the euro area: Germany, France, Italy, Spain and the Netherlands.
 These five countries share four rotating votes.

 The remaining euro area countries make up the second group, sharing 11 votes.
-For the current situation with 19 member states, the second group comprises 14 countries sharing 11 votes.
-This means that three governors of these countries’ NCBS will not have voting rights at any given time.
+For the current situation with 20 member states, the second group comprises 15 countries sharing 11 votes.
+This means that four governors of these countries’ NCBS will thus have no vote in the Governing Council for four months each.

 Whether currently eligible to vote or not, the representatives of both groups will still be entitled to attend Governing Council meetings and participate in the discussions under the new rotating scheme.
 They may continue to present their arguments – e.g. on interest rate decisions or other measures – at every Governing Council meeting and thus influence the decisions of the Governing Council.